keypom/keypom-docs/docs/Cookbook/drops/customizations/saleConfig.md

 :::

 ## Public Sale Drop
 A public sale drop is one where you can sell the access keys from a drop to other users.
-These keys will all have the same propoerties and can be bought by anyone.
+These keys will all have the same properties and can be bought by anyone.
 The maximum number of keys in the drop can be set using `maxNumKeys`.

 <Tabs>
 <TabItem value="SDK" label="Keypom JS SDK🧩">